 To accomplish this, sensors are placed along the neurological structures and/or muscles that are recorded and analyzed by both the on-site neurodiagnostic technologist and the remote reading physician.
 The neurodiagnostic technologist and reading physician communicate in real-time and provide feedback to the surgeon.
 Surgical innovations like IONM enable a surgical team to promptly take any necessary corrective action during a procedure to help minimize risk of postoperative neurological deficits.

-We’re happy to answer any questions — simply visit our contact page to start a conversation.
+We’re happy to answer any questions — simply visit our contact page and email or call us to start a conversation.

 Neuro Alert respects and supports your doctor’s plan for treatment.
 We encourage an open dialogue between doctor and patient.
 IONM is a valuable adjunctive service that can support a surgeon in making appropriate and informed decisions in the operating room relating to his or her patient’s neuromuscular system.

 We urge you to consult with your doctor on any information concerning IONM and neurodiagnostics.

 Perhaps you or your family member’s condition warrants a surgical procedure.
 If the procedure is a spinal surgery, brain surgery, vascular surgery, ENT surgery or other procedure that may affect your nervous system, your surgeon may choose to use Intraoperative Neuromonitoring (IONM).

 IONM tests are designed to detect potential surgical injuries before they happen.
 To help you better navigate conversations about neuromonitoring with your surgeon, below are several questions to consider asking:

 - How many surgeries similar to mine do you perform annually?

 - Do you routinely use neuromonitoring when performing surgery?